zloirock/core-js/packages/core-js-builder/README.md

 **I highly recommend reading this: [So, what's next?](https://github.com/zloirock/core-js/blob/master/docs/2023-02-14-so-whats-next.md)**
 ---

 For some cases could be useful to exclude some `core-js` features or generate a polyfill for target engines.
-This API helps conditionally include or exclude certain parts of [`core-js`](https://github.com/zloirock/core-js) and build for targets. `modules`, `exclude` and `targets` options are specified in [the `core-js-compat` format](https://github.com/zloirock/core-js/tree/master/packages/core-js-compat).
+This API helps conditionally include or exclude certain parts of [`core-js`](https://github.com/zloirock/core-js) and build for targets. `modules`, `exclude` and `targets` options are specified in [the `@core-js/compat` format](https://github.com/zloirock/core-js/tree/master/packages/@core-js/compat).

 ```js
 import builder from 'core-js-builder';